Haptic suit: HugShirt (2002)

+Tactile Gaming Vest (2010)

+In 2010, Saurabh Palan and a team at the University of Pennsylvania developed the Tactile Gaming Vest (TGV), a haptic feedback device designed to increase immersion in first- and third-person shooter games such as Half-Life 2.
+The vest was presented at the 2010 IEEE Haptics Symposium.
+It utilized a combination of actuators to simulate different combat sensations: solenoids provided the impact of gunshots, eccentric-mass motors simulated the slashing sensation of a knife, and Thermoelectric heat pumps were intended to generate heat to mimic blood flow or environmental temperatures.

 SoundShirt (2016)

-The SoundShirt is a shirt that allows deaf and hearing audience members to experience music and AR enhanced by touch (haptic) sensations.
+The SoundShirt is a shirt that allows both deaf and hearing audience members to experience music and AR enhanced by touch (haptic) sensations.
 It was designed by CuteCircuit, the same company behind the HugShirt.
 The SoundShirt was used for its first performance by the Junge Symphoniker Orchestra in Hamburg, Germany.
-During a live or virtual performance the shirt maps different musical sounds to haptic sensations on different parts of the body, allowing media to be felt physically.
+The shirt maps different musical sounds to haptic sensations on different parts of the body, allowing media to be felt physically during both live and virtual shows.
 The SoundShirt features 30 haptic multi-force actuators embedded into a garment.
-The SoundShirt is the winner of the 2019 UNESCO NETEXPLO Innovation award, the Audience of the Future INNOVATE UK Innovation Grant, and proceeded to be featured on Time magazine's best inventions of 2020 list.
+The SoundShirt is the winner of the 2019 UNESCO NETEXPLO Innovation award, the Audience of the Future INNOVATE UK Innovation Grant, and was featured on Time magazine's best inventions of 2020 list.

 bHaptics TactSuit (2017)

-released three products which are a vest based on 40 haptic points, a haptic mask, and a haptic arm band with 20 haptic points.
+released three products: a vest based on 40 haptic points, a haptic mask, and haptic arm bands (TactSleeves) with 3 haptic points each.

 Teslasuit

 The Teslasuit is a full body haptic suit with motion capture and biometric sensors made in 2016.
 Its haptic feedback system uses electrical muscle stimulation (EMS) and transcutaneous electrical nerve stimulation (TENS) to simulate feelings and sensations.

-The use of biometric sensors has proposed uses in medicine, and specifically rehabilitation psychology.
+The use of biometric sensors has proposed uses in medicine and specifically rehabilitation psychology.

-According to ABC News, Teslasuit is so far too expensive to go mainstream.
+According to ABC News, the Teslasuit is so far too expensive to go mainstream.